willmino/Cryptocurrencies/README.md

 When the k value triage plot, known as the "Elbow Curve", was plotted, we could begin to determine the number of ideal clusters for this dataset.
 A rule of thumb for determining the k value, the number of clusters needed for the data, is to observe when the curve begins to change towards a flat line.
 In the Elbow Curve plotted below, we can see the curve begins to look flat first at the value of k=5.
-Thus, k = 5 was chosen and we would then cluster the data into 5 groups.
+Thus, k = 5 was chosen and we would then cluster the data into 5 Classes.

 ![elbow_curve](https://github.com/willmino/Cryptocurrencies/blob/main/images/elbow_curve.png)

 ### KMeans Clustering

-KMeans clustering was then carried out with k =5, for  clustering into 5 groups.
+KMeans clustering was then carried out with k =5, for  clustering into 5 Classes.

 `model = KMeans(n_clusters=5, random_state=42)`